 As a senior in high school, Natalie Ledonne ’18 got her first real camera to document a family trip to the North Carolina Zoo.

-After two years of sharpening her photography skills at Lynchburg College, she has returned to her roots of zoo photography.
+After two years of sharpening her photography skills at University of Lynchburg, she has returned to her roots of zoo photography.
 This summer, she is a photography intern at the Minnesota Zoo.
 In her first six weeks there, she has enjoyed the chance to document the fun, wonder, and curiosity of the zoo while getting hands-on career experience.

 “My interest in photography started with a zoo, and now it’s coming full circle with a zoo internship,” Natalie said.

 When Natalie arrived at LC as a freshman, she took pictures for fun at events and also started earning some money by shooting portraits.
 After one semester, LC Photographer John McCormick offered her a part-time job as a student photographer.
 He said that Natalie’s enthusiasm and natural talent made her stand out.

 “She had an eye for her composition and lighting,” said John.
 “She may not have known why she was shooting things that way, it was just coming naturally.
 I knew she had potential.”

 As Natalie began working on photography assignments, John noticed that she listened and learned quickly.
 She improved on her composition and lighting, and then she grappled the technical aspects of using a camera.
 “Once she put those two things together, her photography started to blossom,” he said.